CMSgov/cdap/terraform/services/snyk-integration/README.md

 # Terraform for Snyk role in target accounts

-This terraform code sets up the role for Snyk to assume in target accounts (prod and non-prod) to enable Snyk ECR container image vulnerability scanning integration.
+This terraform code sets up the role for Snyk to assume in target accounts (prod and non-prod) to enable Snyk scanning integration.

 ## Instructions